nmata010/nmata010.github.io/_posts/2025-12-06-data-strategy-post.md

 ---

 ## tl;dr
 - **Clear problem statements are half the battle.** Well-defined usecases obviate data requirements.
-Without this, my experimentation was destined to fail.
+Without this, my experimentation was going to fail.
 - **Data makes a big difference (duh!).** By selecting the right data alone I saw performance improvements by 2 OOM.
 Tweaking training parameters got me to the target benchmark.
 - **Data curation is simple, _not easy_.** Sourcing, annotating, and processing data is a grind but its the _most_ important task and where HITL matters most.
-After all, model quality is _derived_ from data quality.
 - **Clear outcomes flow from controlled variables.** Trying a bunch of things is the best way to know what does/doesn't work.
-But changing one variable at a time is key to drawing a line between input changes and performance improvements.
+But changing one variable at a time draws a line between input changes and performance.
+- **Opensource:** The full source, notebooks, and scripts are available on [GitHub](https://github.com/nmata010/aerial-pothole-detection).

 ## Where do we begin?
 Last month I decided to train a computer vision model.
 It was super easy and fun, but didn't net the best results.
 There's a [full write up here](/_posts/2025-10-24-training_a_yolo_model.md), but the gist of it is that I didn't really start with the end in mind, and I discovered the importance of data strategy for ML applications.